bookofproofs/bookofproofs.github.io/_sources/branches/set-theory/axiom-of-foundation.md

 Another approach to decide, if `$X=\{X\}$` would be to assume this and check if this assumption leads to a [contradiction][bookofproofs$744].
 Let us try.
 Assume `$X=\{X\}$`.
 Since `$X\in \{X\}$`, we get `$X\in X,$` i.e. a set containing itself.
 Please note that even with the [axiom of extensionality][bookofproofs$551] we cannot decide, if such a set can exist.
 Obviously, if such a set existed, then we would allow never-ending chains `$\ldots\in X\in X\in\ldots\in X\in\ldots$` or circular referencec, like for instance in the following chain `$X\in X_1\in X_2\in X.$`

 Therefore, we have to determine, if we want to allow such constructions in our set theory or not.
 The additional axiom of foundation forbids such constructions.
-It was added to the original set of axioms of "Zermelo":https://www.bookofproofs.org/history/ernst-friedrich-ferdinand-zermelo/ by "Fraenkel":https://www.bookofproofs.org/history/adolf-abraham-halevi-fraenkel/ and "von Neumann":https://www.bookofproofs.org/history/john-von-neumann/ and helps to avoid paradoxes mentioned in the [historical development of the set theory][bookofproofs$8012], which threw mathematics in a fundamental crisis at the beginning of the 20th century.
+It was added to the original set of axioms of <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Zermelo/">Zermelo</a> by
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Fraenkel/">Fraenkel</a> and [von Neumann](https://mathshistory.st-andrews.ac.uk/Biographies/Von_Neumann/) and helps to avoid paradoxes mentioned in the [historical development of the set theory][bookofproofs$8012], which threw mathematics in a fundamental crisis at the beginning of the 20th century.

 ---